outdreamer/build-a-cure/docs/tasks/examples.md

           - this is a way to abstract code (any function that can receive input data of that type) & code connections, delegating execution to code located with queries (find a function of this type or with this input/output) and modularize code as well as making it more connectible
       - task: identify the core functions/components that can generate required functionality for most user intents without introducing security flaws (making hacking devices less adjacently buildable than common legitimate use cases)

-## apply structures to identify relevant structures for an intent
+## apply structural interface to identify relevant structures for an intent

     - for 'identify' intent, relevant structures include structures of difference (filters) and uniqueness (unique identifiers)
     - for 'connection' intents (identify/generate connection), a structure where components are only defined in terms of other components (by their relationships to other components), like a network or vector space
     - for 'differentiation' intents, a structure where the definition of difference is clear & applicable (can differentiate all different components)

-## apply structures of concepts into function to find prediction functions
+## apply structural & conceptual interfaces to apply structures of concepts into function to find prediction functions

     - apply structure of time (state) into algorithms (network state algorithm)
     - apply structure of hypnosis (multi-interface alignment) to algorithm (hypnotized algorithm is static & cant learn, which is an error type)